GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 ## Additional Troubleshooting

-If you've fixed all errors produced by the tools and continue experiencing issues, please [contact us][cws-support] with any additional details regarding the problem.
-Please send us a screenshot of the problem and include your .crx file.
+If you continue experiencing issues with your Chrome Web Store item, please [contact us][cws-support] with any additional details regarding the problem.

 ### How can I raise P2B concerns?